jianer123/plotly.py/python/indicator.md

       <li> font.(family|size): to control the font</li>
       <li> position: position relative to `number` (either top, left, bottom, right)</li>
     </ol>
-    Finally, we can have a simple title for the indicator via `title` with 'text' attribute which is a string, and 'align' which can be set to left, center, and right.
+    Finally, we can have a simple self for the indicator via `self` with 'text' attribute which is a string, and 'align' which can be set to left, center, and right.
     There are two gauge types: [angular](https://plotly.com/python/gauge-charts/) and [bullet](https://plotly.com/python/bullet-charts/).
 Here is a combination of both shapes (angular, bullet), and different modes (gauge, delta, and value):

 ```python